-This week, Team 10XTS member Brian Thomas attended the “Get Smart on Blockchain” event in Washington D.C..
+This week one of our 10XTS team members, Brian Thomas, attended the “Get Smart on Blockchain” event in Washington D.C..
 The event was organized by the United States Chamber of Commerce.
 10XTS maintains close relationships with the U.S. Chamber, and particularly their C_TEC group.
 C_TEC has a directive to focus on emerging technologies, and of course, blockchain is just that.

 However, the event was only 4 hours long and hosted 19 speakers.
 With an audience ranging from blockchain virgins to those who’d been in the space since the inception of Bitcoin, it was a great first event to get decision makers in the same room.

 The buzz is still the same as it has been among the in-the-know crypto crowd: regulation is as clear as mud; the technology works and will speed up our economy (eventually); no one agrees on anything; negative blockchain press is perceived as a joke.

 The days of money for free with ICOs is over.
 Over 900 companies were subpoenaed by the SEC in 2017 for possibly illegal capital raises.
 Since then, the SEC has declared Ethereum tokens as “not securities”, in arguably the biggest announcement of 2018 by the commission.

 This being the case, how tokens ARE classified as is still complex and undetermined.
 The rest of the world is looking toward the SEC while the SEC is waiting on legislation and the legislators are trying to figure out what the hell is going on with each other and the political climate.

 All anyone knows for sure is that you’d better follow every rule and guideline put forth by the SEC in 1946.
 Sorry democratized business enthusiasts, it will still cost money to raise money.
 The rest of the world is watching as U.S. regulators play the games of politics and policy.